GandalFran/flask-db-example/README.md

-# flask-sql-example
+# flask-db-example

-Template for Python3 and SQL or MongoDB tempalte
+Template for Python3 Flask and SQL or MongoDB projects.

 ### How to deploy